Mikeskay/Jelly-Defense/README.md

 # Task Title: Jelly Defense

 # Task Description:
-The exercise is based on the game Jelly Defense (for IPhone/Andriod).
+This exercise is based on the game Jelly Defense (for IPhone/Andriod).
 It is a game where there are different kinds of Towers and Jellies.
 Through the game, Towers can attack Jellies and cause damage to them.

 Write the code so that it uses OO principles including: